lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

-### DTLS Raw Public Keys
+### TLS Raw Public Keys

-This sections illustrates the format of DTLS P-256 (secp256r1) Raw Public Keys with and without point compression
+This sections illustrates the format of (D)TLS P-256 (secp256r1) Raw Public Keys with and without point compression.
+Point compression in SubjectPublicKeyInfo is standardized in {{RFC5480}} and is therefore theoretically possible to use in PRKs and X.509 certificates used in DTLS but does not seems to be supported by any TLS implementations.

 #### SubjectPublicKeyInfo without point compression